redhat-developer/gitops-operator/README.md

 # OpenShift GitOps  Operator

-An operator that gets you an ArgoCD for cluster configuration out-of-the-box on OpenShift along with the UI for visualizing environments.
+An operator that gets you an Argo CD for cluster configuration out-of-the-box on OpenShift along with the UI for visualizing environments.

 # Getting started